 Grosse v Purvis

-In the case of Grosse v Purvis QDC 151, the plaintiff brought an action for breach of privacy after years of stalking by the A person who has been charged with a criminal offence or against whom a civil action has been brought. and public and private statements by him to the effect that the plaintiff engaged in immoral sexual acts.
+In the case of Grosse v Purvis QDC 151, the plaintiff brought an action for breach of privacy after years of being stalked by the defendant.
+The defendant had also made public and private statements to the effect that the plaintiff engaged in immoral sexual acts.

 Giller v Procopets

-Ms Giller brought an action for breach of privacy and breach of confidence, among other actions.
-While the trial judge rejected the breach of privacy, he found there had been a breach of confidence but since the distress she suffered fell short of mental illness, he found there were no grounds to (1) A standard set of working conditions, including pay rates, for a particular industry.
-(2) A court decision that a party receive compensation, such as an award of damages to compensate them for physical injuries. compensation.
+Giller brought an action for breach of privacy and breach of confidence, among other actions.
+The trial judge rejected the breach of privacy; he found there had been a breach of confidence, but since the distress she suffered fell short of mental illness, he found there were no grounds to award compensation.

-The Victorian Court of Appeal unanimously confirmed the finding of breach of confidence and as a result found it unnecessary to decide conclusively whether a tort of invasion of privacy should be recognised under Australian law.
-Importantly, it rejected the decision that compensation could not be awarded and ordered A court order for money to be paid to someone to compensate them for a loss suffered as a result of a civil wrong or breach of contract.
-For example, a person who caused a serious permanent injury to another person can be ordered by the court to pay damages that compensate the injured person for their loss of income from being unable to work.
-See also aggravated damages; compensatory damages; general damages; liquidated damages; nominal damages; special damages. against Mr Procopets (Giller v Procopets VSCA 236).
+The Victorian Court of Appeal unanimously confirmed the finding of breach of confidence.
+As a result, the court found it unnecessary to decide conclusively whether a tort of invasion of privacy should be recognised under Australian law.
+Importantly, the court rejected the decision that compensation could not be awarded and ordered damages against Procopets (Giller v Procopets VSCA 236).

-This case was an important step in breach of confidence being used as a remedy for breach of privacy, although it is limited in scope by the need for a A relationship where one person trusts and relies up another person. to have existed between the plaintiff and the defendant.
+This case was an important step in breach of confidence being used as a remedy for breach of privacy, although it is limited in scope by the need for a confidential relationship to have existed between the plaintiff and the defendant.